EmiOnGit/birdylook/README.md

 Furthermore, plans are to move/distort the light by the wind.

 ## Animated grass
-The grass is created using instancing close to the [example in the bevy repo](https://github.com/bevyengine/bevy/blob/latest/examples/shader/shader_instancing.rs).
-To generate the places where the grass is generated I use a more hacky way.
-I use a [texture](assets/layers/unformated/grass_placement.png) to mark all the places I want random grass to be generated.
-Using a small [python script](assets/layers/converter/converter.py) I transform the image into a ron file, consisting of all places compressed into bigger quads.
+The grass is created using the [`warbler_grass`](https://github.com/EmiOnGit/warbler_grass) crate.
+It uses heavy instancing and a little editor to create your own grass easily.
+For grass is loaded from the images found in the [assets folder](assets/grass/) and can be changed dynamically.

 # License
 ## Code